 There are plenty more green spaces and parks in the east of the city.
 Tollcross Park is home to a stunning rose garden, with a staggering 240 varieties of rose all arranged in the perfect shape of a rosebud, as well as the glen nature walk and a Children's Farm.
 The city's oldest park, Glasgow Green straddles both the city centre and the east.
 The Doulton Fountain, the largest terracotta fountain in the world, stands proudly in front of The People's Palace.
 Just behind the fountain, marvel at one of the city's most unique buildings, Templeton on the Green - the flamboyantly designed building is based on Doge's Palace in Venice.
 It also houses WEST Brewery, with their newly reopened beer garden.

 For Instagram-worthy images to capture the true spirit of the east of the city, there are two iconic signs that are great to snap.
 The Barras Market sign and the Barrowland Ballroom neon sign and its great news that The Barras Market traders are back in business.
 For music memories, head to the nearby Album Pathway at Barrowland Park, which lists the name and date of thousands of bands that have played the legendary venue, arranged like records on a shelf.
 Which gigs were you at?
+A hidden gem to seek out is Glasgow Women's Library (GWL), which is home to a treasure trove celebrating the lives and achievements of women and a diverse events programme - check out GWL's website for details.

 The city's vibrant city centre is known for its long streets on a grid system, lined with some of the UK's best preserved Victorian architecture.
 Whilst the streets are still a bit quieter, just now is the time to take in the architectural brilliance of this area, which spans from medieval to modern.